An Investigation of Stabilization Scaling in Finite-Strain Virtual Element Methods for Hyperelasticity: Spectral analysis of the stabilization term

 \subsection{Spectral equivalence}

-\paragraph{}Fix a state Newton $\mathbf{u}^*$.
-To simplify the notation, let's omit the state from the bilinear form in this section.
-It is said that the stabilization form $\ahE[s](\cdot, \cdot)$ is spectrally equivalent to the tangent $a_E(\cdot, \cdot)$ on $\missingkernel$ if there exists constants $C_0, C_1 > 0$ such that for every $\mathbf{w}_h \in \missingkernel$, the inequality (\ref{eq:vem_stabilization_inequality}) is satisfied.
-The lower-bound indicates that $\ahE[s](\cdot, \cdot)$ is strong enough to control every missing mode (no spurious zero-energy/hourglass mode, good coercivity/conditioning).
-By the upper bound it is possible to observe that $\ahE[s](\cdot, \cdot)$ is not excessively stiff compared to the physics (no artificial over-stiffness, no polluting the response by stabilization-dominance).
+\paragraph{}Fix a Newton state $\mathbf{u}^*$.
+To simplify notation, the state is omitted from the bilinear forms throughout this section.
+The stabilization form $\ahE[s](\cdot, \cdot)$ is said to be spectrally equivalent to the tangent $a_E(\cdot, \cdot)$ on $\missingkernel$ if there exist constants $C_0, C_1 > 0$ such that, for every $\mathbf{w}_h \in \missingkernel$, the inequality (\ref{eq:vem_stabilization_inequality}) holds.
+The lower bound ensures that $\ahE[s](\cdot, \cdot)$ controls every missing mode, ruling out spurious zero-energy (hourglass) modes and preserving coercivity and conditioning.
+The upper bound prevents the stabilization from being excessively stiff relative to the physics, thus avoiding artificial over-stiffness and stabilization-dominated responses.

-\paragraph{} If we discretize on $\missingkernel$, both forms becomes symmetric positive definite (SPD) matrices: $\mathbf{K}_E$ is the matrix of $a_E(\cdot, \cdot)$ restricted to $\missingkernel$ and $\mathbf{S}_E$ is the matrix of stabilization restricted to $\missingkernel$.
-In this setting, inequality (\ref{eq:vem_stabilization_inequality}) is equivalent to saying that all generalized eigenvalues $\lambda$ solving:
+\paragraph{}Upon restriction to $\missingkernel$, both bilinear forms become symmetric positive definite (SPD) matrices: $\mathbf{K}_E$ denotes the matrix of $a_E(\cdot, \cdot)$ and $\mathbf{S}_E$ the matrix of the stabilization, each restricted to $\missingkernel$.
+In this setting, inequality (\ref{eq:vem_stabilization_inequality}) is equivalent to requiring that every generalized eigenvalue $\lambda$ solving